shrutimohanty98/Recommender-Systems/README.md

 # Recommender Systems

+In this project, we will build a recommendation system to predict the ratings of movies in the provided dataset.

 The increasing importance of the web as a medium for electronic and business transactions and advertisement, and social media has served as a driving force behind the development of recommender systems technology.
 Among the benefits, recommender systems provide a means